dpella/interop-example/README.md

 employed (see code in [Main.hs](./example/app/Main.hs)).

-The example creates the table of employees, inserts some hard coded records, and executes the following query four time -- so that randomness can be seen.
+The example creates the table of employees, inserts some hard coded records, and executes the following query four times -- so that randomness can be seen.

 ```SQL
 SELECT SUM(CAST(age as FLOAT)) + dpella_sample_random(CAST(18 AS FLOAT),CAST(67 AS FLOAT))